hoooing/CSC207-Project/README.md

+# CSC207 Project - ChittyChatty

-# CSC207-Project
+# About:
+This project is hehe xdxd

 Problem Domain Description:

 brief, high-level description of what kind of application your team is thinking of developing.: